pingpongboss/compose-exploded-layers/README.md

 4. Submit a Pull Request ✨

 Please follow the existing code style and include KDoc for new public APIs.

+### 👥 Contributors

+If you are making a non-trivial contribution to the project, feel free to add your name to this section.

+* [Mark Wei](https://www.linkedin.com/in/markwei/): Authored the original library and Android sample app

 ---